raznis/my-portfolio-website/README.md

 # my-portfolio-website
-A website to showcase my profile and projects - Joint work with my daughter!
+A website to showcase my profile and projects, used as a learning experience for web development - Joint work with my daughter!